shelwinsunga/thoughts/content/notes/6.824/DistributedSystemsIntro.md

 - 6.824
 ---

+The core of a **distributed system** is a set of cooperating computers that are communicating with each other over a network to get some coherent task done.
+Examples are storage, big data computations, and peer-to-peer file sharing.
 A lot of critical infrastructure out there is built by distributed systems.
-If you're designing a system, if you can possibly solve it with a single computer, without a distributed system, do that.
+If you're designing a system, if you can possibly solve it with a single computer, do that.
 It's **always** easier that way.
 Try everything else before a distributed system, because they're not simpler.

 ## Reasons we use distributed systems
 1. Performance: How do I get 1000 computers to give me 1000x the compute?